MagicMicky/MagicMicky.github.io/_posts/2014-08-01-loose_coupling_using_otto.md

 # The problem
 When designing an application, I had a problem with my fragments' interaction.
 I decided to let my activity hold every information important to my Application, and let the fragments access those data directly via the Activity.
 The problem is that Fragments and Activities aren't supposed to be that tightly coupled.
-A fragment is supposed to be independent from its activity lifecycle, and we're going to se why...
+A fragment is supposed to be independent from its activity lifecycle, and we're going to see why...

 ## Be careful with your Bundles.
 Ok, just imagine that you have your Activity, that holds some API result information.
 This API information needs to be provided to all of your fragments inside your activity.
 No problem, you can create your fragment using a static method, pass the information you need **via a Bundle**, and use a callback to update the data as needed.
 It would seem rather easy, and is what Android Studio propose to generate when you create a new Fragment.